n8powe/PupilLabs_FixationDetector/README.md

 Create fixation tracking video will create a video that shows fixations and plots the graph of the gaze velocities and in head eye orientation next to it.

 **Use Pupil Player version 2.6 to export your data**

+added an optic flow estimation algorithm.

+This flow algorithm function also does gaze centering, and will output a retina centered video if specified as well as the optic flow for that video (if also specified).